TEyeD: Over 20 million real-world eye images with Pupil, Eyelid, and Iris 2D and 3D Segmentations, 2D and 3D Landmarks

 \section{Conclusion}

-In this work, we presented TEyeD, a rich and coherent data set of over 20 Million eye images along with their 2D and 3D annotations and other annotations including eye movement types, semantic segmentations, landmarks, elliptical parameters for the iris, the pupil, and the eyelid as well as eyeball parameters for shift invariant gaze estimation.
-Generated by a total of seven different eye trackers with different sampling rates and under challenging real-world conditions, TEyeD is the most comprehensive and realistic data set of semantically annotated eye images to date.
+In this work, we presented TüEyeD, a rich and coherent data set of over 20 Million eye images along with their 2D and 3D annotations and other annotations including eye movement types, semantic segmentations, landmarks, elliptical parameters for the iris, the pupil, and the eyelid as well as eyeball parameters for shift invariant gaze estimation.
+Generated by a total of seven different eye trackers with different sampling rates and under challenging real-world conditions, TüEyeD is the most comprehensive and realistic data set of semantically annotated eye images to date.
 This data set should not only be seen as a new foundational resource in the field of computer vision and eye movement research.
-We are convinced that TEyeD will also have a profound impact on other fields and communities, ranging from cognitive sciences to AR and VR applications.
+We are convinced that TüEyeD will also have a profound impact on other fields and communities, ranging from cognitive sciences to AR and VR applications as well as novel visualization techniques~\cite{TCKWGJRWE2015,ROIGA2018,ASAOIB2015}.
 At the very least, it will unquestionably contribute to the application of eye-movement and gaze estimation techniques in challenging practical use cases.